 There have been numerous articles and books written about how we can break free from the comparison game.
 But I want to share with you something I have learned that has personally helped me with comparison—and that is the power of giving a compliment.
 Get excited ladies, because I have conducted my own study of this method and it works.

-Comparing ourselves to others is always a losing battle
+Comparing ourselves to others is always a losing battle.

 I went to an Arizona Diamondbacks spring training game this past March with a few friends.
-My day started out innocent, I did my normal routine of working out, doing my bible study, catching up on some books I have been reading and following up with messages.
+My day started out innocent; I did my normal routine of working out, doing my Bible study, catching up on some books I have been reading, and following up with messages.
 It was a good day.
 My friend reached out to me asking if my husband and I wanted to go to the baseball game.
-At first I was hesitant because it was so last minute I wouldn’t have any time to shower and get ready.
+At first, I was hesitant because it was so last minute I wouldn’t have any time to shower and get ready.
 But since I was feeling secure and fine showing up in leggings and a flannel with my hairstyle screaming “I didn’t care today” I told my friend we would meet her there.

-But I have to say that that moment of giving her a compliment set me free from the negative self-talk that was happening inside of my head.
+Creepy?
+Maybe.
+Weird?
+Just a little.
+But I have to say that that moment of complimenting her set me free from the negative self-talk that was happening inside of my head.

 If I had kept my mouth shut, that would’ve meant keeping my mind racing with lies.
 That is why I believe it is so important to just say how you are feeling in the form of a compliment.
 Notice though how I didn’t compliment the woman’s hair by questioning my own beauty.
-I didn’t say, “wow you have beautiful hair, I wish I had your hair because my hair is so thin and short.”
+I didn’t say, “Wow you have beautiful hair.
+I wish I had your hair because my hair is so thin and short.”
 We need to learn how to admire someone else’s beauty without questioning our own.
 So make sure when you use the power of a compliment to crush comparison, you are not tearing down your own worth and beauty.

 PSA: Life goes beyond the little pixels that make up these square photos on social media

-that moment of giving her a compliment set me free from negative self-talk
+That moment of giving her a compliment set me free from negative self-talk.

-Friends, lets call it quits on the comparison game.
-It is no fun losing especially when we are wasting time and energy on a game that is a guaranteed loss.
-So when comparison starts to creep back up in your mind I hope you remember to crush it with a compliment.
+Friends, let’s call it quits on the comparison game.
+It is no fun losing, especially when we are wasting time and energy on a game that is a guaranteed loss.
+So, when comparison starts to creep back up in your mind, I hope you remember to crush it with a compliment.